This tutorial will help you set up and interpret a Correspondence Analysis (CA) in Excel using the XLSTAT software.

 Setting up a Correspondence Analysis

-Once XLSTAT is open, select the XLSTAT / Analyzing data / Correspondence analysis command, or click on the corresponding button of the Analyzing Data toolbar (see below).
+Once XLSTAT is open, select the XLSTAT / Analyzing data / Correspondence analysis command.

 Once you have clicked on the button, the Correspondence Analysis dialog box appears.